Whoaa512/starred/README.md

 - [TheCraigHewitt/seomachine](https://github.com/TheCraigHewitt/seomachine) - A specialized Claude Code workspace for creating long-form, SEO-optimized blog content for any business.
 This system helps you research, write, analyze, and optimize content that ranks well and serves
 - [celltype/celltype-agent](https://github.com/celltype/celltype-agent) -
 - [Zyphra/zuna](https://github.com/Zyphra/zuna) - Python package for Zuna, an EEG foundation model for inference.
-- [letta-ai/letta](https://github.com/letta-ai/letta) - Letta is the platform for building stateful agents: AI with advanced memory that can learn and self-improve over time.
+- [letta-ai/letta](https://github.com/letta-ai/letta) - Platform for stateful agents: AI with advanced memory that can learn and self-improve over time.
 - [mvparakhin/ml-tidbits](https://github.com/mvparakhin/ml-tidbits) - Various ML tidbits in Python/PyTorch and C++
 - [HKUDS/nanobot](https://github.com/HKUDS/nanobot) - Lightweight, open-source AI agent for your tools, chats, and workflows.
 - [google/langextract](https://github.com/google/langextract) - A Python library for extracting structured information from unstructured text using LLMs with precise source grounding and interactive visualization.